 - Comprehensive nutrition counseling and care, including pancreatic enzyme replacement therapy, screening for and repletion of vitamin deficiencies.

 The Adult CF care team includes:

 Dr. David Fish has joined the program as its Associate Director.
-He has been trained in both Internal Medicine and Pediatrics, and currently works in the Division of Hospital Medicine.
+He has been trained in both Internal Medicine and Pediatrics.
+He is an Assistant Professor of Pediatrics and Internal Medicine.
+Dr. Fish currently works in the Division of Hospital Medicine.

-Dottie Page, FNP, nurse coordinator and Connie Kazarian, LSW, our CF social worker, have been members of the CF team at the Medical Center since 1985.
-Nisha Pai, RRD recently joined the CF Center to provide expert nutritional counseling to our patients.
-Additionally, we work closely with experts in Gastroenterology, Endocrinology (diabetes), Transplant Surgery and Palliative Care, amongst others to provide the most comprehensive care to our patients.
+Our nurse practitioners have many years of experience in caring for patients with cystic fibrosis.
+Connie Kazarian, our CF social worker, has been a member of the CF team at the Medical Center since 1985.
+Sarah Derry, RRD provides expert nutritional counseling to our patients.
+Our newest addition to the team is Dr. Stella Lopez, a psychologist who provides input to the team and care to our patients’ and family’s mental health needs.
+Additionally, we work closely with experts in Respiratory Therapy, Gastroenterology, Endocrinology (diabetes), Transplant Surgery and Palliative Care, amongst others to provide the most comprehensive care to our patients.